 However, if you're using an absinthe fountain you'll want to make sure you have at least 1/2 to 3/4 inches of clearance between the top of your spoon and the fountain spigot.
 This will provide enough clearance for the glass, spoon and sugar cube.

 Now let's talk about the difference between reservoir, bubble reservoir and dose line glasses.
-A reservoir absinthe glass (see Pontarlier above) has a small reservoir at its bottom designed to hold the perfect amount of absinthe for that glass.
-A bubble reservoir is the same thing where the reservoir is shaped like a ball or globe (Top Of Page).
-The dose line style has an actual line drawn or any etched onto the glass to indicate the amount of absinthe used in that size glass (Cordon Above).
+A reservoir absinthe glass (Top row right) has a small reservoir at its bottom designed to hold the perfect amount of absinthe for that glass.
+A bubble reservoir is the same thing with the reservoir shaped like a ball or globe (Top row right 1, 3, 4).
+The dose line style has an actual line cast or etched onto the glass to indicate the amount of absinthe used in that size glass (Bottom row right).
 No matter which style you choose, the reservoir or the dose line are only suggestions as to the amount of absinthe you should use.
 With this in mind, absinthe is usually mixed in a 1 to 3 or 1 to 4 ratio.